moiseyenkoVladyslav/tauschticket-exporter/README.md

 | web-vitals | 2.1.4     |

 ## Usage
+1. Navigate to my-app folder.

-1. Run: npm start
+2.Run: npm start

 After it you have this website running locally on your machine.

-2. Follow guide in "How to get started section" to use the application
+3. Follow guide in "How to get started section" to use the application

-3. After all steps you will download json-File with all needed information
+4. After all steps you will download json-File with all needed information

 ## Licence
 MIT License.
 Copyright (c) 2024 .